SuiteScript 2.x Anatomy of a Custom Module Script

 9

 The arguments of the callback function.
 Because this script loads only one module, the callback function takes only one argument.
-This argument represents the N/record Module and can be used anywhere in the callback function to access the module’s APIs.
-You can give this object any name you prefer but, as a best practice, use a name that is similar to the module name.
+This represents the N/record Module and you can use it anywhere in the function to access its APIs.
+You can name it whatever you want, but it’s best to pick something similar to the module name.

 10

 The script’s entry point function.
-As you can see in the return statement (Callout 12), this entry point function is associated with the entry point named schedule.
+As you can see in the return statement (Callout 12), this function connects to the entry point named schedule.

 11

-The context object that is made available when the schedule entry point is invoked.
-The values of this object’s properties are defined in the script that calls this custom module.
+The context object that's available when the schedule entry point is called.
+Its property values are set by the script that calls this custom module.
 For an example, see SuiteScript 2.x Custom Module Tutorial.

 12